Los Alamos National Laboratory Health Physicist 1/2 in Los Alamos, New Mexico

 Skill in the preparation and presentation of radiological safety/protection reports.

-Working knowledge of the Laboratory’s radiological safety policies, practices, and procedure
+Working knowledge of the Laboratory’s radiological safety policies, practices, and procedures;

-At the HP 2 level, MS in Health Physics, Radiation Protection or related field
+MS in Health Physics, Radiation Protection or related field.

 At the HP 1 Level: A minimum of two years related experience or equivalent combination of education and experience.

-At the HP 2 level: Bachelor’s degree in Radiation Protection or related field, and at least five years related experience or an equivalent combination of education and experience.
+At the HP 2 level: Bachelor’s degree and at least five years related experience or an equivalent combination of education and experience.

 Essential Job Functions (can perform with or without reasonable accommodation): Reading vision; Ability to speak; Ability to hear in a normal range (500 to 3000 htz).